cloosafm/darkly/01_bruteforce_sql_login/Ressources/Resolution_brute.md

 ## Exploitability
 ???
 ## Risk level/type
-OWASP top 10
+OWASP top 10 :
-- A02:2021 – Cryptographic Failures		using md5 encryption
+- A02:2021 – Cryptographic Failures
+	=>" Are deprecated hash functions such as MD5 or SHA1 in use [...] ?"

-??? - A07:2021 – Identification and Authentication Failures icon
+- A07:2021 – Identification and Authentication Failures

 ???